kydance/kydance.github.io/posts/golang-GMP/index.md

 	// lock protects all fields in hchan, as well as several
 	// fields in sudogs blocked on this channel.
 	//
-	// Do not change another G&#39;s status while holding this lock
+	// Do not change another G's status while holding this lock
 	// (in particular, do not ready a G), as this can deadlock
 	// with stack shrinking.
 	lock mutex